-Lesson Title: Measuring angles Theme: Geometry Practice Activity: PHM4-L049 Class: SSS 4
+Lesson Title: Measuring angles Theme: Geometry Practice Activity: PHM4-L049 Class: SSS 4 greater than 90° and less than 180°

 - 1. Identify various types of angles (acute, obtuse, right, reflex, straight). - 2.
 Measure angles using a protractor.

 There are 4 main categories of angles that you should be familiar with.
 These are: